danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

-Now we can read the produced MP3 file from disk, clean `/tmp`, and return the MP3 blob:
+Now read the produced MP3 file from disk, clean `/tmp`, and return the MP3 blob:

 ```js
 'use strict';